Skip to main content

 Public Biography

-Jorge A. Ferrer, MD, MBA, FAMIA, FHIMSS, has practiced healthcare informatics since 2000 within the U.S. Federal government with expertise in health informatics policy, standards, perioperative care informatics, innovations, interoperability, and distributed ledger technology (blockchain) in healthcare.
-He currently works as a Health Informaticist in the U.S Department of Veterans Affairs.
+Jorge Ferrer, MD, MBA, FAMIA, FHIMSS, has practiced healthcare informatics since 2000 within the U.S. Federal government with expertise in health informatics policy, standards, perioperative care informatics, innovations, interoperability, and distributed ledger technology (blockchain) in healthcare.
+He specializes in federal healthcare informatics and surgical assisting in complex surgery in the private sector.
+He currently works as a Health Informatics Specialist in the U.S Department of Veterans Affairs.
+He holds a Texas Medical Board license as a surgical assistant, actively practicing in the private sector.
 He is an Adjunct Assistant Professor at UTHealth School of Biomedical Informatics, Fellow of the American Medical Informatics Association, and Fellow of the Healthcare Information and Management Systems Society.
 He is an Editor of Aspects of the Computerized Medical Record, Computers in Health Care, Health Informatics Series, Second Edition, Springer.

 Affiliations